My Journey To Treatment

 I was scared and felt isolated

 The biggest reason I delayed HIV treatment was because I was absolutely scared out of my mind.
-I was isolated and didn’t have anyone who was living with HIV in my social network so I couldn’t ask anyone directly about treatment.
+I was isolated and didn’t have anyone who was living with HIV in my social network, so I couldn’t ask anyone directly about their experience with treatment.

 Starting and adhering to HIV treatment

-Fortunately, today there are many one pill, once-a-day treatment options.
+Fortunately, today there are many one-pill, once-a-day treatment options.
 With all these biomedical advances, I don’t suggest waiting for anyone.
 These are much different times.
-The medications available today are far less toxic than a treatment that includes AZT.
-Treatment works.
+The medications available today are far less toxic than the original treatments.
+Treatment works, and it allows us to live the full, active lives we deserve.

 Join the conversation